eclipse-cyclonedds/cyclonedds/examples/throughput/readme.rst

    ``./subscriber 0 0 "Throughput example"``

 #.
-To achieve optimal performance, set the CPU affinity so that the Publisher and Subscriber
+To achieve optimal performance, set the CPU affinity so that the publisher and subscriber
    run on separate CPU cores and use real-time scheduling:

   .. tabs::